 Professor Timothy O’Neill

-- He published an article in the Chicago Daily Law Bulletin regarding the flaws of eyewitness testimony.
+- He published the following columns in the Chicago Daily Law Bulletin:

 Professor Steven Schwinn

 - He was on WBEZ radio where he discussed what cases will be before the United States Supreme Court this term and why the Court’s current approval rating is so low among Americans

 - He published Judicial Review of Referendums: The Political Process Doctrine and the Protection of Human Rights, Ho Chi Minh City University Law Review (2015), as well as Justiciability and Sovereign Immunity: Campbell-Ewald Co. v.
 Gomez, 43 ABA Preview of United States Supreme Court Cases 23 (2015).